jidinen/alx-system_engineering-devops/README.md

-i am reading on shell basics and permission
+i am reading on shell basics and permission.